Changes to Registration Priorities

 The California Community College Board of Governors has unanimously approved changes that will establish system-wide enrollment priorities.
 These changes will be implemented in fall 2014 and are designed to ensure classes are available for students seeking associate degrees, transfer, or job training, and to reward students who make steady and efficient progress toward their educational goals.

 Active-duty military and veterans, current and former foster youth, CalWORKS, EOPS and ACCESS/EAC students will continue to have first priority for registration as long as they meet the same criteria listed above.
+Current & former foster youth who are continuing students are exempt from the academic standing criteria.

 - Students on probation should seek help to improve their academic standing.